dennisrazumovsky/precizer/README.md

 ### Example 7

 Continuation of previous example number 6.
-Relative path to ignore.

 In this example, the starting path for the traverses is ./tests/examples/diffs and the relative path to ignore will be ./tests/examples/diffs/diff2/1/ and all subdirectories (/*).
 Multiple regular expressions for ignore could be specifyed using --ignore many times at once: